gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 ## A note on error handling

-In the example above the code threw an exception on invalid UTF-8.
-Often you want to handle it gracefully, substituting `U'\uFFFD'` for invalid character like UTF-8 decoders commonly do.
-In this case forward decoders usually use the following heuristic: restart from the last character that cause the error unless it was the first character in a codepoint.
+In the example above, the code threw an exception on invalid UTF-8.
+Often you want to handle it gracefully, substituting `U'\uFFFD'` for an invalid character, like UTF-8 decoders commonly do.
+In this case, forward decoders usually use the following heuristic: restart from the last character that caused the error unless it was the first character in a codepoint.
 The idea here is that if the first character in a codepoint is bad we just move to the next one.
-If any of the trail characters are wrong we assume that everything before is one bad character and restart from there.
-(It is possible to have more sophisticated handling but it slows things down).
+If any of the trail characters are wrong, we assume that everything before is one bad character and restart from there.
+(It is possible to have more sophisticated handling, but it slows things down.)

-For reverse decoding this approach works but produces suboptimal results (as in "very different from what forward decoder would produce").
-Since we read backwards an error almost always indicates that everything we read so far is unrecoverable garbage and needs to be replaced.
+For reverse decoding this approach works but produces suboptimal results (as in "very different from what a forward decoder would produce").
+Since we read backwards, an error almost always indicates that everything we read so far is unrecoverable garbage and needs to be replaced.
 Thus, it is better to simply always restart from the next character.
-For example
+For example:

 ```cpp